Sunday morning, 16 November 2003

 Her hand limply falls.
 Fresh tears join her daughter’s.

 “C… Celia… I love you… don’t… don’t hate… yourself… there’s… so much… about you… to love… love yourself…”

 Celia: “Myself?
 I don’t hate myself.
 I didn’t choose this.”
 She wipes at her eyes, at her nose.
 Her arm comes away shiny and wet.
 “You did this.
 You ruined everything.
 You let him do this to you, and to me, and to all of them, and now there’s no one, there’s no one but me, and I’m not even… I’m…”

 Her words blur into hiccups.
 She covers her face.
 No wonder Daddy doesn’t love her.
 No wonder he takes away her things; he knows what a whore Mom was and is afraid she’ll turn out the same way.
 Pregnant in high school.
 She’s done the math.
 But it was worse than that, worse than any of them knew.

 “I have to go.”

 GM: “C… ELIA!” her mom cries.
-The beeps from the adjacent medical equipment turn sharper and shriller as her mother takes a laborious suck of air and shakily tries to rise from the bed.
+The beeps from the adjacent medical equipment turn sharper and shriller.
+Her mother takes a laborious suck of air and shakily rises to a seated position.

 Celia: She pauses, turns.

 GM: The curt response looks as if it hits her mom’s bruised, beaten face like another slap.
-Celia can hear the ventilator wheezily sucking as her mother spreads her trembling arms.
+Celia can hear her sucking breath past the ventilator as she spreads trembling arms.